 - Hardwood Floor/Carpet

 - Window Treatments (Drapes & Shutters)

 8. Remove pets during Buyer showing – That is easier said than done.
-Dogs can be put outside during showing.
-If outside have them secured.
-Or this maybe a great time to dog walk or take the dog to the dog park.
+Dogs can be put outside during home showing.
+When outside have them secured.
+Or this may be a great time to dog walk or take the dog to the dog park.
 West Los Angeles Dog Park Guide.
-Depending on the pets size have a outdoor crate to place pet in during showing.
+Depending on the size of the pet have an outdoor crate to place the pet in during home showing.
 Not guaranteeing that pet will be agreeable in a crate.
-Do not want pet just roaming backyard.
-All dog owners say, he/she does not bite.
-Well dogs are animals.
+Do not want the pet just roaming backyard.
+All dog owners say he/she does not bite.
+Well, dogs are animals.
 Have minds of their own.
 On dog’s bad day he/she could bite a Buyer.
 Whatever you have to do have dogs secured.
-There should be no potential of dog approaching Buyer.
+There should be no potential of a dog approaching Buyer.
 A buyer bitten by your dog could result in a lawsuit.
-It is always suggested that homeowners not be present during home showing.
-That includes pets.
+It is always suggested that homeowners not be present during the home showings.

 9. Relocate Your Pets – When selling a home, a possible solution having your pets relocated.
 It’s not easy for a pet owner to allow their pets to leave.
 Going to other places rather than their home.
 However, it may make a big difference.
 One possible place to relocate your pets is to a friend or family member’s home.
 It can make accommodating showings that much easier.
 Important, you don’t want to worry about your pets.
-Other possible places to relocate your pets is a kennel or a day care service for animals.
+Other possible places to relocate your pets is a kennel or a daycare service for animals.
 Relocating pet is a hard decision.
 Relocating pet is last resort.
-If possible make in-house arrangements for pet.
+If possible make in-house arrangements for the pet.